ChiniwirisWu/Library-Management-System/README.md

 > [!TIP]
 > XAMPP is suitable for those who have no experience with ```DBMS```, due to its being easy to use.

-### How to Deploy
+### Deployment Instructions

-Deployment is, fortunately, pretty easy.
+Deployment is, thankfully, pretty easy.
 It can be sorted into the following sections, all of which are executed from the computer that act as the server.

 #### Source Code Download